distrinet-emu/distrinet-emu.github.io/amazonEC2.md

   user: "root"
 ```

-You have to modify 3 parameters for now:
+Three parameters need to be modified now:
-* ssh -> pub_id: you have to put same public key that you import in AWS in the previous step
+* ssh -> pub_id: you have to put the same public key that you imported in AWS in the previous step,
-* ssh -> client_keys: you have to put in a list, the path of your private key
+* ssh -> client_keys: you have to put in a list the path of your private key,
 * aws -> key_name_aws: here you have to put the keypair name you choose in the previous step.

-following the previous AWS Configuration, my configuration file is:
+Following the previous AWS configuration, my configuration file is:

 ```